SrividyaKirti/Generative_dog_images/README.md

 #### The Discriminator

-The discriminator in a GAN is a classifier.
-It tries to distinguish real data from the fake data created by the generator.
-It could use any architecture appropriate to the type of data it's classifying.

-The discriminator's training data comes from two sources:

-Real data instances, such as real pictures of people.
-The discriminator uses these instances as positive examples during training.
-Fake data instances created by the generator.
-The discriminator uses these instances as negative examples during training.

-Discriminator training:
+The Discriminator is a model that is aimed at identifying whether an image is an actual or a fake.
+This model functions like a classfier.
+Therefore, the model architecture is a deep neural network that classfies images from the the generator.

+The training steps are as follows:
+* The data source is real data instances that are treated as positive classes and fake data instances are treated as negative classes.
 * The discriminator classifies both real data and fake data from the generator.
-* The discriminator loss penalizes the discriminator for misclassifying a real instance as fake or a fake instance as real.
+* The loss penalizes the discriminator for misclassifying a real instance as fake or a fake instance as real.
 * The discriminator updates its weights through backpropagation from the discriminator loss through the discriminator network.

 #### The Generator

-The generator part of a GAN learns to create fake data by incorporating feedback from the discriminator.
-It learns to make the discriminator classify its output as real.

-Generator Training:
+The generator is a model that takes feedback from the Discriminator and tries to impore the generated image in a way such that the Discriminator is not able to distinguish between the actual or fake image.
+That is, in the next pass it classifies the fake image as real.

+The training steps are follow:

 * Sample random noise.
 * Produce generator output from sampled random noise.